Help for Tie-Breakers

 If teams are tied and enough games have been played to make conclusions, each team will be assigned a HTH number

 such as 1, 2, or 3.
 In ambiguous situations, such as the circular case of A beating B, B beating C, and C beating

-To understand exactly how QuickScores calculates the HTH rankings for any number tied teams,
+To understand the details of how QuickScores calculates the HTH rankings for any number of tied teams, and to understand

 download this paper